Nafees10/qscript/spec/syntax.md

 ```
 return (RETURN_VALUE);
 ```
 where `RETURN_VALUE` is the value to return.
-As soon as this statement is executed, the function execution quits, meaning that in the following code:
+As soon as this statement is executed, the function execution quits, meaning that in the following code, writeln will not be called.
 ```
 function int someFunction{
 	return (0);
 	writeln("this won't be written"); # because return terminates the execution
 }
 ```
-writeln will not be called.

 ---